 Interns will be expected to travel to Harpers Ferry Family Medicine (HFFM) one day per week.
 While at HFFM, a significant portion of their intervention will take the form of consultations, crisis interventions, and psychodiagnostic interviews.
-They will also receive training in participating in warm handoffs with physicians and providing curbside consultations to other providers.
+They will also receive training in the Primary Care Behavioral Health (PCBH) moderl, participating in warm handoffs with physicians and providing curbside consultations to other providers.